shnewto/fools-march/fire_bend/townfolk.md

 - Married to Amber
 - Parent of Tordek and Dagnal

-## Amber, works at the general store
+## Amber Ironfist, works at the general store
 - Dwarf, red hair, copper eyes
 - 102 years old
 - Female